utorque/TSM_MachLeData-FlightPred-TeamOVBC/README.md

 - Running on next weeks will not trigger drift detection.
 Therefore, it helps to test model drift.

 Other combinations with or without simulated drift can also be tested.

+Tip: To achieve significantly faster response times and avoid network latency, it is recommended to experiment and test the pipeline locally on Docker whenever possible.

 ## Setup docker - FastAPI Server